Who is Dominik?

 fullfills the position of the lead software architect for one of the groups

 research projects.
-He is a cybersecurity enthusiast, part time hacker, FPGA
+He is a cybersecurity researcher, part time hacker, FPGA

 hardware developer, and rowing coach.

 His main research interests are: